Keeper-Security/Commander/README.md

 1. Create a separate "service account" vault for each set of records that the service needs access to.

-2. Set a strong master password, 2FA and role enforcement policy on each vault.
+2. Set a strong Master Password, 2FA and role enforcement policy on each vault.

 3. Share records (either direct share or shared folder) from the source vault to the service account vault.